If you're new to Mesos

 See our community page for more details.

-- Getting Started for basic instructions on compiling and installing Mesos.
+- Building for basic instructions on compiling and installing Mesos.

 - Upgrades for upgrading a Mesos cluster.

 - Debugging using the new CLI

 - Operational Guide

 - Performance Profiling for debugging performance issues in Mesos.

 - Memory Profiling for debugging potential memory leaks in Mesos.

 - Attributes and Resources for how to describe the agents that comprise a cluster.

 - Resource Role Quota for how to configure Mesos to provide guaranteed resource allocations for use by a role.